-- Click the Create (+) icon and choose Refund Receipt.
+- Select the Plus icon (+) icon at the top, then Refund Receipt.

 - Select the customer you want to refund.

-- In the table, enter information about the original sale for which you want to issue the refund.
+- In the table, enter information about the original sale.

 - Enter the amount you want to refund.

-- From the Payment method drop-down list, select the credit card used for the original payment.
+- From the Payment method drop-down, choose the credit card used for the original payment.

-- In the Credit Card Transaction Status window, click Print if desired.
+- (Optional) In the Credit Card Transaction Status window, select Print then Close.

 You should not delete a credit card transaction that has already been processed through your merchant account.
-To reverse a processed amount, you can click payment has been processed and click Void Payment (or Void Refund, as appropriate).
-But if it has already settled, the only way to reverse the amount is to create an offsetting refund receipt (if this is a payment), or an offsetting sales receipt (if this is a refund).
+To reverse a processed amount, select payment has been processed, then Void Payment (or Void Refund, as appropriate).
+If it has already settled, the only way to reverse the amount is to create an offsetting refund receipt (if this is a payment), or an offsetting sales receipt (if this is a refund).

-- Click the Plus (+) icon> Journal Entry.
+- Select the Plus icon (+) icon at the top, then Journal Entry.

-- Line 1: Account: Accounts Receivable, Under Debit enter the amount refunded and enter the customer's name in the Name column.
+- On the first line, select Account Receivable then enter the amount refunded in the Debits column and the customers name in the Name column.